Open Two Radio Switching Protocol

 The protocol is not expected to change in any incompatible ways in the future.
 However the specification may be rewritten for clarity.

 This is a program which understands the OTRSP protocol.
 It doesn’t do much except to show the commands and their effects, but it is useful for implementing OTRSP in a logging program.
-It is version 1.0.2.
+It is version 1.1.0.
+It supports the extension which handles more than two radios, in this case handling four.
 It does not currently support the voice keyer or non-COM port extensions but it understands all other OTRSP commands.
 There are no known bugs.